Garrett Gurthie In The Bag: What Discs Does Double G Use?

 by Denis Flaschner, Professional | PDGA #49081

-Garrett Gurthie has been a mainstay on the pro tour for years, and while we all wish we could replicate his power backhand drive, only a handful of players in the world can match his distance.
+Garrett Gurthie has been a mainstay on the pro tour for over two decades, and while we all wish we could replicate his power backhand drive, only a handful of players in the world can match his distance.
 That won't stop us from trying, of course.
 Let's take a look into his bag and see what this elite bomber throws.

 Garrett Gurthie's Putters